serenity-is/docs/tutorials/multi_tenancy/using_serenity_service_behaviors.md

 }
 ```

-You should get same result.
+You should get the same result with much less code.
 Declarative programming is almost always better.